Overcoming Technology Barriers

 This all sounds great until we start to dig in and find that many of them are struggling with the available features and don’t fully understand the security concerns surrounding them.

-It is something that I’ve experienced first-hand with my Mom, and that we here at CLARK see daily with many of our residential clients.
+It is something that I’ve experienced first-hand with my Mom and that we here at CLARK see daily with many of our residential clients.
 There’s a widespread belief that some in these demographics dislike newer devices or are technologically illiterate, but that is simply not true.

 When it comes down to it, these are people who have long embraced technology.
 The issue is that they use technologies that they find useful and resist those they don’t.
 Many devices offer health and wellness benefits that aren’t always immediately apparent, and as more and more everyday tasks move online, that can be problematic.
-So let’s look at some things that might skew that view of usefulness.
+So, let’s look at some things that might skew that view of usefulness.

 A challenge facing many people is that they are not confident in their ability to learn about and properly use some technologies.
 Terminology is a big reason for this.
-My Mom knows Netflix, and she can navigate to and find different channels on her Roku, but if I ask her which streaming services she uses, she’ll stare at me blankly.
+My Mom knows Netflix and can navigate to and find different channels on her Roku, but if I ask her which streaming services she uses, she’ll stare at me blankly.
 It’s not that she doesn’t understand how to use the technology – she just gets tripped up by the terminology.

 It used to be that she’d rather tell me that she doesn’t need it than admit that she doesn’t know what it is, or worse, assume that I mean something entirely different and push it off as unimportant.
 By encouraging her to ask questions and taking the time to answer them, we got past that challenge.